Anti-Corruption & Bribery Policy

 9. How to raise a concern

 9.1 You are encouraged to raise concerns about any issue or suspicion of malpractice at the earliest possible stage.
 If you are unsure whether a particular act constitutes bribery or corruption, or if you have any other queries, these should be raised with the Group Finance Director.
-You may also report concerns using Olympia London’s whistleblowing helpline (020 7598 2731) or Capco’s helpline (020 3214 9199).
+You may also report concerns using Olympia London’s whistleblowing helpline (020 7598 2731).

 9.2 If an Olympia London employee reports an act of bribery or corruption to you as their line manager or a third party reports an act of bribery or corruption to you as a senior Olympia London contact, you must promptly report the act to your line manager, the Group Finance Director or Head of Legal.

-9.3 If any concerns are raised under the whistleblowing policy then the Group Finance Director or the Head of Legal must immediately notify Capco’s Company Secretary or General Counsel.
+9.3 If any concerns are raised under the whistleblowing policy then the Group Finance Director or the Head of Legal must immediately notify the Olympia Executive Board of Directors.

 10. What to do if you are a victim of bribery or corruption